FalconTheBerd/altControlPanel/README.md

 ## Usage

   - Separate multiple combinations with commas, e.g., `Alt+Tab, Alt+Tab` to switch twice.
+  - Plain text like `hello` will be typed character by character.
   - You can chain commands with commas, such as `Alt+Tab, Alt+Tab` to cycle twice.
+  - Plain strings like `test` are typed normally.
 ### 1. Running the Program on Alt
 1. Clone or copy the repository to the Alt machine.
 2. Start the script by running: